 conn = sqlite3.connect(‘example.db’)

-cursor.execute(”’CREATE TABLE users (id INTEGER PRIMARY KEY, name TEXT)”’)
+cursor.execute(”’CREATE TABLE users (id INTEGER PRIMARY KEY, name TEXT)”’)# Insert a record

 conn.commit()